 What is Unified Threat Management?

 Unified threat management (UTM) is a cybersecurity framework that provides multiple security features and services through a single device or platform rather than a series of disconnected applications.
-This approach removes many inefficiencies IT administrators contend with and provides network security experts with greater visibility over their organizations’ internal systems and their users’ activities.
+This approach removes many inefficiencies IT administrators contend with and provides network security experts greater visibility over their organizations’ internal systems and their users’ activities.
 UTM solutions typically offer enhanced intrusion detection, application control, and next-generation firewalls to simplify IT asset management and streamline endpoint security functions.
 Some of the basic features of UTM appliances include: